The Plasma Simulation Code: A modern particle-in-cell code with load-balancing and GPU support: GPU algorithms

-While algorithmically perfectly scalable, the counting sort algorithm is inherently serial.
-The building blocks are fairly simple (count and scan), though, and efficient GPU algorithms have been developed \cite{Merrill2011,Satish2009}, whose implementations are too complex to describe in detail here.
-The underlying idea is best explained for the counting algorithm: Multiple threads can read cell indices for multiple particles concurrently, however updating a common {\tt cnts} array would require atomic accesses.
-Instead, the {\tt cnts} array is replicated for each thread, removing the data hazard.
-At the end of counting phase, the replicated counts are then summed up across threads to find the final counts in the {\tt cnts} array.
-It is not feasible to actually replicate the large {\tt cnts} array many times, in fact one wants to have the replicated arrays fit into shared memory to avoid the large latencies in repeatedly accessing global memory.

-To decrease the size of the replicated count arrays, one needs to reduce the space of possible keys.
-The {\em radix sort} algorithm achieves this by splitting the sort into multiple phases.
-In decimal notation, one could sort a list of numbers first by least significant digit (1s) only.
+A counting sort is not directly usable on the GPU.
+Instead, we base our implementation on a {\em radix sort} algorithm, which splits the sort into multiple phases: In decimal notation, one could sort a list of numbers first by least significant digit (1s) only.
 The partially sorted numbers are then sorted by the next digit (10s), and so on, until all digits have been processed.
-The method requires a stable sort for the partial sort, such as the counting sort described above.
 The {\sc thrust} library implements this radix sort \cite{Merrill2011}, sorting 4 bit ``digits'' at a time using essentially a parallel counting sort for each digit.
-The parallelization for each digit actually involves a second level: The global list of keys is first split amongst GPU threadblocks.
-Each thread block then counts digits for its assigned partial list, and writes the result back into individual count arrays in global memory (bottom level count).
-A top-level count/scan, run on a single threadblock, then calculates offsets for each digit for each threadblock, and finally a second bottom level scan finds the target position for each element of the list and moves it there.
+For typical simulation sizes, we would have to use 4 passes to sort the up to 16-bit keys.